marco-bellini/marco-bellini.github.io/docs/_pages/portfolio-archive.md

 Understandably, I cannot write about my work, except for academic publications.

-So I am starting a directory about projects of interest from public sources such as the UCI machine learning repository or Kaggle or other sources.
+So I am starting a directory about projects of interest from public sources such as the UCI machine learning repository or Kaggle or other sources both as personal portfolio and as a tutorial for best practices.